-We tried a couple difference techniques for stuffing the burgers to achieve maximum cheesiness.
+We tried a couple difference techniques for stuffing the sliders to achieve maximum cheesiness.
 The most effective we found was creating a frozen pimento cheese “log” by scooping pimento cheese into the bottom of a sandwich-size plastic baggie (about an inch and a half deep) and then freezing it for a couple hours.
-The log removes easily and can then be sliced into 3/4-1-inch thick discs.
+The log removes easily and can then be sliced into ¾-1-inch thick discs.

 Making the sliders

 Next, make 2 small thin patties (however you typically make burgers- I just used salt, pepper, and Worcestershire) and put the pimento cheese disc between them.

 Press the edges together and smooth them out so the pimento cheese is well enclosed in the center of the patties.
 Grill for 4-6 minutes on each side and then serve with whatever toppings you like.